Githubnath/simple_shell/README.md

 Credits

-All code written by  NATHANIEL EMENIKE  and SALOME BASSEY.
+All code written by:  NATHANIEL EMENIKE  and SALOME BASSEY.